OmarAlJarrah/Competitive-Programming-Resources/C++ to begin CP.md

     + String
-        ** String is almost the same as vector, you can consider it as a vector of characters (vector<char>), and the same functions aapplied to vector is applied to strings too **
+        ** String is almost the same as vector, you can consider it as a vector of characters (vector<char>), and the same functions applied to vector are applied to strings too **

     + Addtional Resources :